-The town of Talkeetna in Alaska has had a cat named Stubbs as mayor for 15 years.
+The town of Talkeetna in Alaska had a cat (Stubbs) as a mayor for 15 years.

 2. There is a mile-long zipline in Hoonah, Alaska, that starts 1,300 feet above sea level and reaches speeds of up to 60mph.